iurisman/rust-dust/lib/README_WITH_RESULT.md

 translator of the high level code to the machine instructions, compilers began inserting logic that was never written by the programmer, e.g. runtime checks if the denominator is zero.
-Moreover, what compilers had to do to implement certain features depended on the target instruction set and the OS, so compilers began optimizing for target architectures.
+Moreover, what compilers had to do to implement certain features depended on the instruction set and the OS, so compilers began optimizing for target architectures.

 By the time the C language was released (Bell Labs, 1974) the concept of exceptions was well understood by language designers.
 And yet, Dennis Ritchie left it out entirely